Personalization is the hottest trend in fashion these days. Brands like…

 This diversity makes it easy to pick the suitable material for your style and weather conditions.
 For example, you can go for wool or tweed to keep your head warm in cooler months.

 These materials also allow you to maintain that classic style.
 During warmer weather, lightweight materials like linen and cotton offer comfy and breathable options.

 Of course, for every hat that works to accentuate your distinguished appearance, there is one that works against it.
 For the love of all that is good and holy, stay away from the following hats.
 They don’t make you look younger – they just make you look like you’re trying to look younger.
 Do you see the difference?

-- Novelty Caps have a time and a place, but that time and place is not in your everyday wardrobe.
+Novelty Caps have a time and a place, but that time and place are not in your everyday wardrobe.
 Stay as far away as you can from caps with fake ears, fake hair, fake eyes, or anything lewd or obscene.

-- Wearing your baseball cap backwards is another tale-tell sign that you’re not worth the suspenders keeping your pants up.
-Don’t get us wrong – baseball caps look great on both the novice and advanced players in life, but wearing it backwards at your age is just wrong.
+Wearing your baseball cap backward is another tale-tell sign that you’re not worth the suspenders keeping your pants up.
+Don’t get us wrong – baseball cap styles look great on both novice and advanced players in life, but wearing it backward at your age is just wrong.

-- Lastly, bucket hats (especially brightly colored ones) will do nothing for your reputation as a stately member of society.
-They look unkempt at the best of times, so if you’re going to wear them, save them for your next fishing or hiking trip.
+Lastly, bucket hat trends (especially those with bold colors) will do nothing for your reputation as a stately member of society.
+They look unkempt at the best of times, so if you’re going to wear them, save them for your next hiking or fishing trip.

 There you have it!
 Adding a hat to your wardrobe at your age is simple and can really round out your outfits and overall vibe.
 Just pay attention to the right and wrong trends.

 For example, choices like dad hats, Trilby, fedora, Panama, and flat caps, are considered excellent for your age.
 Conversely, be sure to avoid novelty caps and saggy beanies altogether.